QuickBooks Inventory Asset: The Basics

 Despite our best efforts, little accounting mistakes can slip in when managing inventory.
 QuickBooks gives manufacturers a tool that can help them track their finances and manage other areas of their business.
 This is why many manufacturers opt to use solutions such as QuickBooks for their accounting and inventory needs.

 If you’re a manufacturer that uses QuickBooks for inventory management, you might have already stumbled across QuickBooks inventory assets and might be wondering what it is.
-This article will explain what is an inventory asset, and how you can set up and use them in QuickBooks Online.
+This article will explain what is an inventory asset and how you can set up and use them in QuickBooks Online.

-Terminology: inventory and COGS in QuickBooks Online
+Terminology: Inventory and COGS in QuickBooks Online

-Let’s go over some terminology used in relation to inventory assets in QuickBooks Online.
+First, let’s go over some terminology used in relation to inventory assets in QuickBooks Online.

 Inventory

-Inventory is simply the physical (or in some cases, digital) goods you have on hand, available for sale to customers.
+Inventory is simply the physical (or, in some cases, digital) goods you have on hand, available for sale to customers.

 Cost of goods sold

-Basically, inventory refers to the goods you haven’t sold yet, COGS is the cost of goods you’ve already sold.
+Basically, inventory refers to the goods you haven’t sold yet, and COGS is the cost of goods you’ve already sold.

 Current assets